 The marching cubes algorithm was the result of the research that William E. Lorensen and Harvey E. Cline conducted for finding an efficient way of visualising data from CT and MRI scans for General Electric [37].

 An implicit function in the form of f (x, y, z) = 0 takes in a point in space and gives out a value.
 The function then samples points in regular intervals inside a specified region.
 Some points represent empty space and some other points may be positioned inside or on the surface of some shape.
 The goal of the marching cubes algorithm is to construct the surface of that shape from triangles so it can be displayed as a mesh.
-In computer games is used to smooth out terrain generation made up of voxels by converting them to polygons before rendering them on screen.
+In computer games, it is used to smooth out terrain generation made up of voxels by converting them to polygons before rendering them on screen.